Generative Bias for Robust Visual Question Answering: Experiments

 \subsection{Setup}

 \textbf{Dataset and evaluation metric.} We conduct our experiments within the VQA datasets that are commonly used for diagnosing bias in VQA models.
-In particular, we test on the the VQA-CP2 and VQA-CP1 datasets~\cite{agrawal2018don} and GQA-OOD dataset~\cite{kervadec2021gqaood}.
+In particular, we test on the VQA-CP2 and VQA-CP1 datasets~\cite{agrawal2018don} and the GQA-OOD dataset~\cite{kervadec2021gqaood}.
 For evaluation on all datasets, we take the standard VQA evaluation metric~\cite{antol2015vqa}.
-In addition to this, we also evaluate our method on the VQA-CE~\cite{dancette2021beyond}, which is based on the VQA-v2 dataset, and is a newly introduced VQA evaluation protocol for diagnosing how reliant VQA models are on shortcuts.
+In addition to this, we also evaluate our method on the VQA-CE~\cite{dancette2021beyond}, which is based on the VQA v2 dataset, and is a newly introduced VQA evaluation protocol for diagnosing how reliant VQA models are on shortcuts.

-\textbf{Baseline architecture.} Similar to recent works, we adopt a popular VQA baseline architecture UpDn~\cite{anderson2018bottom} as both our ensemble bias model $F_b$ and our target model $F$.
+\textbf{Baseline architecture.} Unless otherwise stated, we adopt a popular VQA baseline architecture UpDn~\cite{anderson2018bottom} as both our ensemble bias model $F_b$ and our target model $F$.
 We list the details of the generator and discriminator in the supplementary material.
 During training, we train both the bias model and target model together, then we use the target model only for inference.